bxiong916/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    The Document Object Model(DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style and content.

 2. What is an event?

+    When the user or the browser manipulates a page when it loads, when the page loads, when the user clicks a button, that click too is an event.

 3. What is an event listener?

+    An event listener attaches an event handler to an element without overwriting existing event handlers.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?

+Components are independent and reusable bits of code.
+They serve the same purpose as JS functions, but work in isloation and returns HTML via a render function.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.